vukdjoric/k8swrld/README.md

 ### Prerequisites

-Make sure to have the following installed and configured:
+Make sure to have following tools installed and configured:
-- AWS account
 - Docker
 - kubectl - The Kubernetes command-line tool
 - aws - The AWS command-line interface (CLI)